Current gas storage level: Germany preparing for winter!

 Current data on the fill level of gas storage facilities in Germany on October 4, 2025: Stability and consumption trends in focus.

-History of the filling stands
+History of filling levels

-Outlook on the energy supply
+Outlook on energy supply